 Disputes and spirit of the game: If a situation arises where a team or onlooker has a significant disagreement in play or believes a team is attempting to circumvent or "out smart" the rules in an unfair and advantageous way, they should: pause play, leave balls where they lie, and get a hold of a league or tournament official.
 Other teams should play through.
 If and only if necessary, the paused players may temporarily remove their ball if requested by the teams playing through, then replace them in the same position once the players have played through.
 Spirit of the game is to play with integrity and respect of the course, surrounding vegetation, structures, staff, and other players.
 A player that cheats is robbing the other players of a fair, positive, and enjoyable competitive experience while also disrespecting the time, effort and money spent by event organizers, promoters, course staff, and the non-profit.
 Cheaters will be disqualified without refund and disallowed from future events.
 If something doesn't feel right, it's probably not right; so use good judgement, ask someone first, or don't do it.

-Copyright © 2018 NFGA - National Foot Golf Association & Major League Footgolf.
+Copyright © 2018 NFGA - National Foot Golf Association, Major League Footgolf, and the National Footgolf League.
 All Rights Reserved.
 All participants, players, advertisers, sponsors, and affiliated on-site representatives consent to photo and video likeness at and around NFGA events to be used for marketing purposes by the NFGA.
 By pariticapting in NFGA / MLFG events, participants agree to hold harmless and release liability at events, the NFGA, it's partners, affiliates, site locations, volunteers, etc.